 That’s not to say that helping their children develop an intrinsic motivation to read will be easy for parents.
 Encouraging fun, informal reading might seem counterintuitive, especially to parents of struggling readers who tend to focus more on reading accuracy.
 So, we’ve created this handout as a resource for parents who want to know how to make reading enjoyable for their child -- and for the rest of the family, too.
 With encouragement from their parents over the summer break, your students are sure to come back ready to keep reading for the next school year ... and for the rest of their lives.

-For information on how Imagine Learning English is helping struggling readers near you, click here.
+For information on how Imagine Language & Literacy is helping struggling readers near you, click here.

 15 Summer Reading Activities for Struggling Readers